 (b) Manufacturing methods and labeling.
 Proposed changes in manufacturing methods and labeling may not become effective until notification of acceptance is received from the Director, Bureau of Biologics.

-a change as required shall constitute a ground for summary suspension of a Heense.
+(c) Failure to report.
+Failure to report a change as required shall constitute a ground for summary suspension of a license.

 Subpart B-Establishment Licensing

 § 601.10 Establishment licenses; issuance and conditions.